tristin/akka-sdk/samples/java-eventsourced-shopping-cart/README.md

 ## Running Locally

-When running a Kalix service locally, we need to have its companion Kalix Runtime running alongside it.
+When running an Akka service locally, we need to have its companion Akka Runtime running alongside it.

 To start your service locally, run: